usbman01/CMSIS-DAPbyWCH/README.md

 - const arrays resist in XRAM instead of ROM
 - lots of nitialized vars on file level (init_table is about 700 Bytes)
 - lot of memcpy usage a perfect candidate for use of that 0xA5 mnemonic for specialized memcpy & memset
-- strange calculation of the default bautrate using ldiv
+- strange calculation of the default baudrate using ldiv
--

 Here a link to the ARM sources https://github.com/ARMmbed/DAPLink

 The protocol desription for DAP 2.0 can be found here:

 https://arm-software.github.io/CMSIS_5/DAP/html/index.html

+maybe that firmware can be optimized to fit even in a ch552

 # Screenshot
 MDK-ARM